-Exploiting this norm protects ideological feminism from intellctual criticism from everyone with social capital to safeguard by exactly that thing that makes people confuse “is socially accepted” with “is true/makes sense”.
+Exploiting this norm protects ideological feminism from intellectual criticism from everyone with social capital to safeguard through exactly that thing that makes people confuse “is socially accepted” with “is true/makes sense”.
 “Weirdos” don’t see such norms as sharply, and are more likely to object to things that don’t make sense to them.

 In short, the conflict isn’t the contingent result of some particular event.
 It’s inherent, because curious, intelligent weirdoes are the natural enemies of belief structures that rely on social acceptability to not get criticized.